 After lots of searching, you’ve finally found that New York City home that ticks all the boxes on your wish list.
-Located in a great neighborhood, it has all the features you’ve always wanted and listed for a price well within your budget.
+It is located in a great neighborhood; it has all the features you’ve always wanted and is listed for a price well within your budget.
 There’s just one problem, you’re in a seller’s market and may face an uphill battle getting your offer accepted.
 This is when there are more buyers than sellers, which is usually the case in a high-demand market like New York City.
-For buyers who do not have much room to raise their offer price, this can be quite challenging.
+This can be quite challenging for buyers who do not have much room to raise their offer price.

 Fortunately, there are a few things you can do to even the playing field.
 Try some of these steps below to make your offer more appealing and beat out the competition.

 Make an Offer with Few Strings AttachedMake an Offer with Few Strings Attached

 Offers that come with contingencies attached tend to be unappealing to sellers.
 Some can scare a seller away almost immediately, like making the sale contingent on the sale of your current home or asking that the seller pay some of your closing costs.
 When you are competing with many other offers, try to reduce your contingencies to the bare minimum.
 If possible, try to eliminate them.